 - Transaction history with options for refunds and recurring donations

-- Automated emails and receipts to keep a track of the donations made
+- Automated emails and receipts to keep track of the donations made

 - Automatic updates and changes to the system can be confusing and disruptive